mathieucarbou/YaSolR/docs/build.md

 [![](../assets/img/screenshots/app-gpio.jpeg)](../assets/img/screenshots/app-gpio.jpeg)

-Here are below the default GPIO pinout for each board.
+Below are the default GPIO pinout for each board.
 `-1` means not mapped, either because this is not possible (for example some boards to not have enough UART to support at the same time JSY and PZEM), or because the mapping is just not defined by default and you need to go in YaSolR GPIO section to define to the pin you want.

 **Tested boards:**